polarbearsam/ACM-Minecraft-Example-Mod/README.md

 This section will be covered during the meeting.
 However, if you need some additional help, here's links to important documentation on how to create a mod.
 It's recommended to try to get your mod working on Fabric before moving on to the other mod loaders.
 There are also many YouTube tutorials, but it's recommended to find one which utilizes Architectury.

+**This branch contains finished code for developing the mod, so this step has effectively been skipped.**

 Documentation:
 - [Architectury API](https://docs.architectury.dev/api/introduction) (Recommended to Start Here, make sure to read the